Multiple Choice Questions: Reasoning Makes Large Language Models (LLMs) More Self-Confident, Especially When They are Wrong: EVALUATION

 The 57 categories of MMLU questions were run on the selected models with the direct and CoT prompts described in the previous section\footnote{The results and scripts used are available at \url{https://github.com/aMa2210/LLM_MCQ_LogProbs}}.
 First, we look at the aggregated results in terms of accuracy.
 The accuracies with both prompts are shown in Figure \ref{fig:1} for the different models.
 It can be seen that accuracy increases when the models reason before selecting the option, as reported in the literature \cite{CoT_survey}.

 The next step is to examine the confidence that LLMs have in their responses.
-This is illustrated in Figure \ref{fig:2} which shows the average probability of the selected option for both direct and CoT prompts.
-It can be observed that all LLMs increase their confidence in the selected option.
-This could be a side effect of the CoT prompt achieving better accuracy and thus having more correct answers of which the models could be more confident.
-To see if that is the case, the analysis is now done independently for correct and incorrect answers in Figures \ref{fig:3} and \ref{fig:4}.
-It can be seen that, indeed, models are more confident when the correct option is selected, but that the increase in self-confidence occurs for both correct and incorrect answers.
-In fact, the increment in the models' self-confidence is larger when the answer is incorrect.
-Therefore, the results cannot be attributed to better accuracy when using the CoT prompt.
+This is illustrated in Figure \ref{fig:combination} which shows the average probability of the selected option for both direct and CoT prompts.
+It can be observed that all LLMs increase their confidence in the selected option under CoT prompting.
+To assess whether there was a statistically significant difference between the results of direct and CoT prompts, we conducted paired \textit{t}-tests on the log probabilities of the selected options across samples.
+The results for all models indicated a significant difference between the two conditions, with \textit{p}~$< 1 \times 10^{-10}$.
+Overall, this increase in confidence may be partially explained by the improved accuracy under CoT prompting, which leads to more correct answers and thus higher model confidence.
+However, when we separately analyze correct and incorrect answers, it is worth noting that while models are generally more confident when the selected answer is correct, the increase in confidence is actually larger for incorrect answers.
+Therefore, the observed increase in confidence cannot be fully attributed to improved accuracy under CoT prompts.